tan-yong-sheng/postgres_fastapi_llm/__docs/alembic.md

 from dotenv import find_dotenv, load_dotenv # new
 from sqlalchemy import engine_from_config, pool

-from project.db_models import Base # new
+from backend.db_models import Base # new

 _ = load_dotenv(find_dotenv()) # new